Varner takes early 1-shot lead over Spieth at Colonial

 Birdies were not in short supply on another day filled with hot sunshine, but not spectators.

-One man tried to get in.
-Police say he crossed a pedestrian bridge near the perimeter of Colonial, got through the fence near bushes in a corner of the course beyond the fourth green and watched some golf.
-He was dressed more for a jog along the river than a tournament, and it wasn’t long before he stood out and was sent packing.
+Police say one man crossed a pedestrian bridge near the perimeter of Colonial, got through the fence near bushes in a corner of the course beyond the fourth green and watched some golf.
+A dozen or so others peeked through hedges and the fence along the front nine.
+Two corporate tents in houses lining the streets on the back nine were filled.

-No spectators are allowed at the first five events on the PGA Tour.
-Golf is only the second major sport to return to action in America (behind motor sports), so the appetite would appear to be strong.
-The players, too, were eager to return.

-Spieth is mired in a slump that has kept him winless since the the 2017 British Open shortly before his 24th birthday.
+“I wish there was some fans tomorrow,” Varner said.
+“When it comes to being around the guys, it’s very normal, but when it comes to fans and spectators, it’s not normal at all.”

-If golf felt like it was slowly getting back to normal, the same could be said for Spieth.
+If golf felt like it was slowly getting back to normal, the same could be said for Spieth, winless since the 2017 British Open.

 More than just the putts he was making, it was the fairways Spieth kept hitting, along with one exquisite chip that led to a 65 and contention going into the weekend.
-His only wobble was a four-putt from 30 feet on the third hole, with the last three putts from the 3-foot range.
+The only blunder was taking three putts from 3 feet that led to double bogey.

 “I felt like I gave myself some grace to say, ‘Look, I haven’t really been practicing a ton of those kind of short-range putts,’” Spieth said.
 “Those are the ones where you just have a ton of them when you’re playing in competition, but you’re picking them up a lot of times when you’re playing regular rounds of golf at home.”